reims2/reims2-docs/src/dev/index.md

----
-title: Overview
----

-# Technical docs for the REIMS2 project
+# Technical Documentation

-This is a collection of all the stuff that is needed for building a new version of the [REIMS](https://vosh.org/get-involved/vosh-fellow/suggested-reading/reims-system/) system.

-It contains information for understanding the old REIMS and help on setting up and understanding REIMS2 from a developer's perspective..
+This section of the documentation is specifically designed for developers involved in the REIMS2 project.
+It provides insights into the technical aspects of the project, including its general architecture, system requirements, and also notes from meetings with Partners for Visual Health.

+Please note that this section is not intended for end-users.
+For user-specific instructions and guides, please refer to [the user documentation](/).